Mothcam/Mothcam/README.md

 ```
 syncthing
 ```
-After the initial run, use ctrl+c to kill to application.
+After the initial run, use ctrl+c to kill the application.
 Type
 ```
 cd ~
 nano ~/.config/syncthing/config.xml